jonathansoriano/StudentDirectoryProject/README.md

 # Student Directory Project

 ## Description
-This project is a Spring Boot MVC API connected to a frontend using Axios.
+This project is a simple web app that uses Axios to connect our REST API to our frontend.
 It manages student data.

 ## Axios
 Using cdn script (no import) to use Axios due to syntax errors when trying to run logic